Lab-of-Adaptive-Immunity/Supereffectors_scRNAseq/README.md

 ------------------------------------------------------------------------

 ## PART 1:
+- Pre-mapping of with cellranger:
+	- Cellranger 5.0.0 with default parameters
+	- Feature barcode reference: file FeatureReference.csv
+	- Reference tanscriptome Mouse GRCm38, version 102 downloaded from Ensembl
-- Extraction of the used samples based on Cell Hashtags:
+- Extraction of the used samples based on Cell Hashtags on pre-mapped files:

 	- Extraction of barcodes separated by Hashtags:
 		- Uses script: Supereffectors_PART1_1_generating_sample_lists.Rmd